1. What is the difference between open and closed rhinoplasty?

 12. I have trouble breathing through my nose and have terrible sinus problems (or other breathing problems).
 Will my insurance policy pay for rhinoplasty?

-When someone has trouble breathing through their nose it is most likely because he/she has a deviated septum or an abnormal internal framework of the nose.
-This condition may be caused from trauma such as a broken nose.
-However, many patients with this condition can’t remember an incident where this might have occurred.
-The deviated septum or some sort of nasal obstruction could also result from allergies.
+When someone has trouble breathing through their nose, it is most likely because he/she has a deviated septum or an abnormal internal framework of the nose.
+This condition may simply be a malformation from birth or may have been caused from trauma such as a broken nose.
+A deviated septum or some sort of nasal obstruction could also result from allergies.
 While individual insurance policies can vary, in general, functional surgery to improve breathing is considered a covered benefit in most group health insurance policies and is therefore covered by insurance.
 Insurance will not cover your nose surgery if the reason is simply cosmetic.

 13. Will I need to have someone help me out at home after my surgery?

-It is recommended that you should have someone stay with you for at least the first night after your rhinoplasty surgery.
-It’s best if this is the same person who picks you up after surgery so they can be given necessary information and instructions about your discharge and recovery.
+It is recommended that you have someone stay with you for at least the first night after your rhinoplasty surgery.
+It would be best if this is the same person who picks you up after surgery so they can be given necessary information and instructions about your discharge and recovery.

-In general, rhinoplasty (cosmetic nose surgery aka nose job) is performed to reduce excess cartilage and/or bone in the nose, removing irregularities and/or bumps to give a straightened, smooth, refined and, usually, enhanced appearance.
-The overall trend in contemporary rhinoplasty is to move away from an over-reduction of tissue that can reduce the ability to breath through the nose and towards an individualized tailored treatment to give a balanced and refined look without compromising function.
+In general, rhinoplasty (cosmetic nose surgery or a “nose job”) is performed to reduce excess cartilage and/or bone in the nose, removing irregularities and/or bumps to give a straightened, smooth, refined and, usually, enhanced appearance.
+The overall trend in contemporary rhinoplasty is to move away from an over-reduction of tissue that can reduce the ability to breathe through the nose and towards an individualized tailored treatment to give a balanced and refined look without compromising function.